getsentry/rfcs/text/0091-ci-upload-tokens.md

   contained.
 Note that the slug is used rather than an org ID as the clients typically need these slugs to create API requests.
 * `projects`: a token can be valid for more than one project.
-For operations such as source map uploads it's benefitial to issue tokens bound to a single project in which case the upload experience does not require providing the project slugs.
+For operations such as source map uploads it's beneficial to issue tokens bound to a single project in which case the upload experience does not require providing the project slugs.

 ### Biscuit Token Encoding